jenstornell/kirby-starthook/readme.md

 *Version 0.1*

-- You will have access to the page object directly from your `config.php` file.
+- You will have access to `$page` directly from your `config.php` file.
 - You can pass global data to your templates and snippets.
 - You can do redirects on certain conditions.

 **[How to install Kirby Starthook](docs/install.md)**

 ## Usage

-Put your starthook code into the `config.php` file.
+Put your starthook code into the `config.php` file or in a plugin.

 ### Example 1